Non-metricity signatures on the Higgs boson signal strengths at the LHC: Introduction

-In this paper, we are going to briefly introduce the RBG action and its expansion in powers of the non-metricity scale, and use it to calculate the effective Lagrangian corresponding to the $H\bar{f}f\gamma\gamma$ and $\bar{f}f\gamma\gamma$ vertices, where $f$ is an arbitrary fermion (with or without electric charge), $H$ the Higgs boson and $\gamma$, a photon.
-Afterwards we will use this Lagrangian to recalculate the modified Compton cross section $\sigma_{\gamma e \to \gamma e}$ including non-metricity effects.\footnote{As we shall see in the following, our result does not agree with the one obtained in \cite{Delhom:2019wir}, and we shall re-perform the phenomenological analysis presented therein in terms of the correct expression for the cross section.} The same Lagrangian will also be used for calculating the relevant Higgs decay and productions channels and the corresponding LHC signal strengths, again including modifications induced by the non-metricity scale.
+In this paper, using the techniques introduced in \cite{Latorre:2017uve,Delhom:2019wir,BeltranJimenez:2021oaq,Delhom:2021bvq}, we are going to briefly introduce the RBG action and its expansion in powers of the non-metricity scale, and use it to calculate the effective Lagrangian corresponding to the $H\bar{f}f\gamma\gamma$ and $\bar{f}f\gamma\gamma$ vertices, where $f$ is an arbitrary fermion (with or without electric charge), $H$ the Higgs boson and $\gamma$, a photon.
+As we shall see, our results do not agree with the ones obtained in \cite{Delhom:2019wir} for the $\bar{f}f\gamma\gamma$ Lagrangian nor with the expression of the $\sigma_{\gamma e \to \gamma e}$ cross section including non-metricity effects.
+Therefore, we shall indicate, in each case, the differences that we find with the previously mentioned work and also, re-perform the phenomenological analysis presented therein in terms of the correct expression for the $\sigma_{\gamma e \to \gamma e}$ cross section.
+Afterwards, we shall use the same Lagrangian (corresponding to the $H\bar{f}f\gamma\gamma$ and $\bar{f}f\gamma\gamma$ vertices) for calculating the relevant Higgs decay and productions channels and the corresponding LHC signal strengths, again including modifications induced by the non-metricity scale.
 Finally, we will perform a phenomenological analysis comparing the model predictions with the currently available experimental data and extract bounds on the parameters of the model.